ccgeoinformatics/sdg1131-lue-city-a-uncertainty-propagation/README.md

 ## Notes on generated files

-Large Monte Carlo CSVs are ignored by Git through `.gitignore`.
-This keeps the repository lightweight.
-To archive final outputs, consider using Zenodo, OSF, or GitHub Releases instead of committing large CSV files directly.
+Generated Monte Carlo output CSV files are not committed to the repository.
+This keeps the repository lightweight and avoids uploading large simulation files.